Invasions of the British Isles: Perkin Warbeck

 The pretender Perkin Warbeck made three attempts to invade England.
 The first, on 3 July 1495, occurred at Deal.
 Warbeck had arrived on a fleet of ships provided by Maximillian I. An advanced force of supporters and Flemish mercenaries was put ashore to attempt to raise local rebellion.
 Local forces however, defeated the landing party, killing 150 and capturing 163.
 Warbeck himself did not land.

 The second invasion came in September 1496.
 Warbeck had been received in Scotland in January 1496 and James IV supported him in an invasion of England later in the year.
 Unfortunately for the invaders, there was again no local support for Warbeck and the invaders soon returned across the border.

 The third, and most successful, invasion took place in Cornwall in September 1497.
 In May and June 1497, there had been a revolt against Henry VII in Cornwall.
 This had been suppressed following the rebels' defeat at Blackheath.
 However, there was still sufficient dissatisfaction that when Warbeck arrived with a small force, he was accepted by many locals as Richard IV and soon raised a force of up to 8,000 rebels.
 With this army, he besieged Exeter.
 The fighting, over two days, was bloody, with the rebels making assaults on North and East gates.
 One or both gates were penetrated but the attackers were driven out after fierce street fighting.
 300–400 rebels are alleged to have been killed during the attack.
 With the failure of the attack, the rebel army withdrew to Taunton.
 By this time, however, a royal army was approaching and the morale of the rebels began to crack.
 Warbeck fled on 21 September but was captured at Beaulieu Abbey in Hampshire.

+Anglo-Spanish War (1585–1604)

+Spanish Armada

+On 12 July 1588, the Spanish Armada sent by King Philip II of Spain a great fleet of ships, set sail for the channel, planning to ferry a Spanish invasion force under the Duke of Parma to the coast of southeast England from the Netherlands.
+To intercept the Armada, Queen Elizabeth I sent her navy led by Francis Drake and Charles Howard.
+The armada was defeated by a combination of miscalculation, misfortune, and an attack of English fire ships off Gravelines at midnight on 28–29 July (7–8 August New Style), which dispersed the Spanish ships to the northeast.
+They then tried to struggle back to Spain via the North Sea, and then back south past the west coast of Ireland.
+The shattered remnants reached Spain with losses of some 40 ships and 20,000 dead.